 This is one of the best investments I’ve made.
 Sicily loves exploring shadows and colors with the overhead.
 She likes to put different body parts on the overhead and our color sensory bottles.
 Her favorite part is moving the light from the wall to the ceiling.
 I got mine off of a Facebook Yard Sale group, but you could also check with your local schools or thrift stores.

 There you have it!
 Our 18 must have Tot School supplies.
 We would be lost without all of these things.
-What is your favorite Tot School Supply?

 Monthly Print and Play Calendar